sahahn/parc_scaling/docs/index.md

 ![Base Exp Structure](https://raw.githubusercontent.com/sahahn/Parcs_Project/master/analyze/Figures/Figure1.png)

 - a).
-This study uses baseline data from the ABCD Study [NDA Collection 3165 Release 1.1.0](https://collection3165.readthedocs.io/en/stable/).
+This study uses baseline data from the ABCD Study [NDA Collection 3165 Release](https://collection3165.readthedocs.io/en/stable/).
 Specifically, we concatenate participants structural MRI measures to use as input features for ML (See [Input Data](./input_data.html) for more information).

 - b).
 We test a mix of mostly random and existing parcellations (See [Parcellations](./parcellations.html)).